What should I do if I have an automobile accident in Tennessee or elsewhere?

 Take pictures of the damage to your car, particularly if it was towed and is now in a storage lot.
 Have someone take pictures of your injuries.
 This could be important evidence in the future.

 Your memory of what happened may fade by the time you settle your case.
 It is a good idea to record when the accident occurred and keep a log of dates and incidents pertaining to your accident.
-For more tips like these, contact one of our helpful auto accident lawyers in our Tennessee offices.

 What if the other driver is at fault and has no insurance?